grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
-   <td>The CIC ledger is securely distributed and can be accessed by many CSPs (ideally a server (node) can be run by the Implementing Organization)
+   <td>The CAV ledger is securely distributed and can be accessed by many CSPs (ideally a server (node) can be run by the Implementing Organization)
    </td>
    <td>List of Ledger Nodes locations and operators
    </td>